top of page

 HFF Submits Comments on Henry's Lake Flats Development

-NOTE: The July 22nd Fremont County Planning and Zoning Commission public hearing has been postponed.
-HFF will attend any future hearing if and when it is rescheduled.
+UPDATE: HFF joined hundreds of other community members at the August 24th Planning and Zoning hearing in Island Park.
+HFF shared data and formal comments during the hearing.
 This is a continuation of the discussion that began this spring surrounding a proposed "airpark" and new Marriott in Henry's Lake Flats.
+See a summary of HFF's comments below.

-Fremont County Planning and Zoning Commission was scheduled to hold a public hearing on three issues affecting Henry's Lake Flats.
+Fremont County Planning and Zoning Commission has been considering three issues affecting Henry's Lake Flats.
 The first is a proposal to amend the Fremont County Comprehensive Plan map from Rural to Industrial on 432 acres in Island Park for an "airpark".
 The second is a proposed zone change, from rural to industrial, for those 432 acres.
 The third, is a Class II permit application for a hotel on 60 acres in Island Park.
 The Henry's Fork Foundation submitted written comments to Fremont County P&Z, and below is a summary.

 First, with respect to the Class II application submitted by Ensign Hospitality for construction of a hotel and other facilities---item #24-063---we recommend that the Commission reject the application.
 According to the Fremont County Comprehensive Plan on the County’s website, the parcel is zoned for rural use.
 The proposed commercial development is not consistent with that zoning, so the developer would first need to apply for a zoning change before submitting a Class II application.